nastassia-martin/photo-app-api/README.md

 # Photo App API

+## About

-This is a REST API with authentication that will be able to function as the backend for a future photo app.
+This is a REST API with authentication that will be able to function as the backend for a future photo app, and follows the jsend response specification, as well as Resource Controller pattern

-A user should only be able to see their own photos and albums, and be able to add totheir own photos and albums
+## Features

+A user can:

+- create a new account
+- receive a JWT token upon logging in.
+- CRUD (create, read, update and delete) operations on a photo
+- Perform CRUD operations on an album
+- create, read and delete a photo in an album, and add many photos to an album

+## Tech stack

+- language: Typescript
+- ORM: pPrisma
+- framework: Node.js with Express (minimum version 4.18)
+- middleware: Morgan